simonambridge/SparkSensorData/README.md

  p100 | 2015-03-23 11:37:45+0000 | 0.3547881245613098
 ```

-You can run the netCat job again while the Spark job is still running to inject more data into Cassandra.
+You can re-run the netCat job again while the Spark job is still running to inject more data into Cassandra.

-##Graphing
+##Visualising The Data In Cassandra

 The idea here is just to make a simple way of viewing the data generated and streamed into Cassandra.
 You could use something like this to build a dashboard.